horstjens/internationalopenmagazine/content/pages/donate.md

 ## donate

 Donations are highly welcome and help keeping the the team motivated, the servers running and articles flowing.
-If you find yourself unable to donate money despite liking the **International Open Magazine**, please consider to at least:
+If you find yourself unable to donate money despite liking the **International Open Magazine**, please consider to [contribute](http://internationalopenmagazine.org/pages/contribute.html) by:

   * writing us.
 Tell us what you like.
 And what you dislike.
 But mostly what you like.
   * spreading the word: use your preferred social networks (see the **Share** and **#intopenmag** links in the left sidebar